mjmudrich/Route-Planning-Project/README.md

 # Route Planning Project

-This project is an extension of the 2D Graphics Library, IO2D, and utilizes real map data from the open source [OpenStreetMap project](https://www.openstreetmap.org/) in the form *.osm (xml), in order to find and display the shortest route using A* Search from user defined starting and ending coordinates between 0 to 100 inclusive.
+This project is an extension of the 2D Graphics Library, IO2D, and utilizes real map data from the open source [OpenStreetMap project](https://www.openstreetmap.org/) in the form *.osm (xml), in order to find and display the shortest route using A'*' Search from user defined starting and ending coordinates between 0 to 100 inclusive.

 Below is a render of the map when given the starting coordinate (25, 20) and the ending coordinate (57, 89).
 The map's bottom left corner represents (0, 0) and the upper right corner represents (100, 100).